elcicd/el-CICD-docs/README.md

 * **src-commit-hash**: The source commit hash the deployed image was built from on the Development Branch
 * **deployment-branch**: The Deployment Branch from which the deployment resource for the currently deployed image was defined
 * **deployment-commit-hash**: The deployment commit hash on the Deployment Branch that was holds the source to the current deployment resource definitions
-* **release-version**: The Release Version Tag, if in production; the value will be _undefined_ in any other environment outside of production
+* **release-version**: The Release Version Tag, if in production; the value will be _undefined_ in any other environment outside of Prod

 #### Microservice Runtime Meta-Info

-Each deployment of a microservice will automatically have created and deployed an OKD ConfigMap that contains data and labels mirroring the labels defined in the previous section, and it will be named using the following format:
+Each deployment of a microservice will automatically have created and deployed an OKD ConfigMap that contains data and labels that mirror the microservice meta-information defined in the previous section, and it will be named using the following format:

 **<Project ID>-<microservice name>-meta-info**

-* **<Project ID>:** the Project ID of the application
+* **<Project ID>:** the Project ID of the application, per OKD resource naming rules
 * **<microservice name>:** name of the microservice as derived from the Git repository name to conform to OKD resource naming conventions

 #### Project Meta-Info